Chris is an engineer, thinker, and philosopher who enjoys exploring futuristic ideas and technology.

 Will this be the end of humanity as we know it?
 The idea of transferring your mind to the virtual world brings up so many questions.
 What kind of laws exist inside of the virtual world?
 Who gets to decide those laws?
 Who will remain in the physical world to maintain the hardware that supports the virtual world?
 Can you die or can you commit murder in the virtual world?
 What if the power goes out?
 What about hackers and computer viruses?

-Of course my predictions of transhumanism are just speculation, however many people share these views.
+Of course, my predictions of transhumanism is just speculation.
+However, many people share these views.
 We know that we are becoming increasingly isolated and it's also a fact that the virtual world and VR are becoming a larger part of society.
 Whatever happens after the shift towards virtual anthropogenesis is anyone's guess.
 No matter what happens, there will come a time in everyone's life where they will need to make a choice about which life they want to live—a tangible and physical one filled with all of the things that real life has to offer or a virtual life within a fantasy world.

 References and Resources